 THIRTY YEARS AGO this month, a 74-year-old William S. Burroughs huddled in a raincoat and fedora and smoked a joint with a small knot of fans inside a theater on the North Side of Chicago.
-He was in town for a couple of reasons: first, to attend a pre-opening-night press performance of a new play based on his book The Last Words of Dutch Schultz at the Prop Theatre, which at the time was located on Clybourn Avenue just south of Fullerton.
+He was in town for a couple of reasons: first, to attend a pre-opening-night press performance of a new play based on his book The Last Words of Dutch Schultz at the Prop Theatre.
 Perhaps more important for Burroughs, the following night he would attend the opening of an exhibit of his paintings and “shotgun art” at Chicago’s Klein Gallery.

 Looking back at those occasions that took place three decades ago in October of 1988, it’s impossible not to notice how drastically the national zeitgeist has changed since then.
 Burroughs himself provides the perfect compass for this cultural turnaround.

-William Burroughs and Greg Beaubien at the opening of Burroughs’s art exhibit at the
+William Burroughs and Greg Beaubien at Burroughs’s art opening at the Klein

 Before committing exclusively to men as sexual companions, Burroughs married a woman and fathered a son.
 It’s well-known that in 1951 he put a bullet through his wife Joan’s forehead during a drunken William Tell routine in Mexico City, killing her instantly.
 He would always insist the handgun shooting was an accident.

 Burroughs loved weapons, especially guns.
 One of the reasons he spent his final years living on a rural property in Lawrence, Kansas, was that he could shoot there.
-He would dangle cans of spray paint on strings before upright sheets of plywood, blasting through them with a .12-gauge to splatter colors and holes through the wood and thus create his shotgun art.
+In his backyard he would dangle cans of spray paint on strings before upright sheets of plywood, and then blast through them with a 12-gauge to splatter colors and holes through the wood and thus create his shotgun art.